ChaosiumInc/QuestWorlds/CONTRIBUTING.md

 * An error - there is a problem with the text, such as a typo, mis-numbered header, table missing a column, incorrect bolding of a game term etc.
 * A fix - there is a problem with the rules, and you are offering a correction.
 Normally, a change request should relate to internal inconsistency in the rules.
 * An enhancement - the rules could be improved with a change or addition.
+* Housekeeping - an issue related to the repository itself

 ## How to raise a PR